williato/MCW-Serverless-architecture/Hands-on-lab/Before the HOL - Serverless architecture.md

    ![In the Create a resource group blade, the Resource group field displays ServerlessArchitecture.](images/Setup/image10a.png 'Resource group blade')

+### Optional: setup an Azure VM for Labs.

+If you wish to use an Azure Virtual Machine (VM) for the labs then please use [VM setup instructions](Before%20the%20HOL%20-%20Setup%20Azure%20VM.md) before proceeding with further setps here.

 ### Task 2: Validate connectivity to Azure

 1. Launch Visual Studio Code and select the Azure Extension.